Our role in reforming the family law act

 In addition, the lack of legal aid remains a major issue.
 Because legal aid is unavailable in all family law cases except for very low-income parties who are facing family violence, many women cannot access the representation they need to achieve fair settlements for themselves and their children.
 Increased funding for legal aid is essential if the new FLA is to live up to its potential for women.

-To read more about the new FLA, visit Legal Services Society.
+To read more about the new FLA, visit Legal Aid BC.